Chihuahua vs Yorkshire Terrier

 With Other Pets

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Chihuahuas have particular requirements based on their small size, light shedding level, and genetic predispositions to luxating patella and heart disease.
+Practical Chihuahuas care is shaped by three things: small size, light shedding, and a known predisposition to luxating patella and heart disease.

 Energy & Activity

 The key to a happy, healthy Chihuahua is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level